-Can This Marriage Be Saved Stories
+Can A Marriage Be Saved After Both Have Cheated

 The shock shouldn’t be that you experience any conflict, but rather that you actually get along!.
 Why Couples Argue?, The primary reason couples have disagreements and/or arguments is that living together forces people to face their differences – differences that can become sources of irritation – if not outright contention – over time.

 Does what’s bothering you just go away?
 Usually not.
 Were not talking about minor things here.
 If something is really bothering you, it’s not going away.
 It festers.
 It grows.
 It gnaws at you.
 And then someday when you’re really tired and fed up with everybody, you let your mate have it.
 You finally tell them what’s been bothering you.
 But it comes out in a way that damages the marriage.